pdcmoreira/get-release/README.md

 - `html_url`: The URL users can navigate to in order to view the release.
 For example `https://github.com/octocat/Hello-World/releases/v1.0.0`
 - `upload_url`: The URL for uploading assets to the release, which could be used by GitHub Actions for additional uses, for example the [`@actions/upload-release-asset`](https://www.github.com/actions/upload-release-asset) GitHub Action
 - `tag_name`: The git tag associated with the release.
 For example: `v1.1.0`
+- `name`: The name of the release
+- `body`: The body of the release
+- `draft`: Whether this release is marked as a draft or not
+- `prerelease`: Whether this release is marked as a pre-release or not
+- `author`: The author of the release

 ### Example workflow